ONLINE HELP

 • Save (or save as) a docx document.

-• Export: contains the document export operations.
+• Export: Contains the document export options.

 You can: